 Log on to the DLF console.

-Activate DLF and OSS and grant required permissions.
-(Skip this step if you have activated the services.)
+Activate DLF and OSS and grant the required permissions.
+Skip this step if you have already activated both services.

-If you have not activated the DLF service, you are prompted to activate the service when you log on to the console.
+If DLF is not yet activated, you are prompted to activate it when you first log on.
 Click Activate Data Lake Formation for Free.

-Step 2: Upload the data files to be analyzed to OSS
+Step 2: Upload the data files to OSS

-Download the sample code to a local disk.
+Download the sample data to your local disk.
+Decompress the package.
+The

 Log on to the DLF console.